INRIA/scikit-learn-mooc/_sources/trees/trees_wrap_up_quiz.md

 columns.
 For the sake of simplicity, we will assume the following:

 - categorical columns can be selected if they have an `object` data type;
-- use an `OrdinalEncoder` to encode the categorical columns;
 - numerical columns can be selected if they do not have an `object` data type.
   It will be the complement of the numerical columns.